Multi-Modal Multi-Task Federated Foundation Models for Next-Generation Extended Reality Systems: Towards Privacy-Preserving Distributed Intelligence in AR/VR/MR: Introduction

 We note that our vision for integrating M3T FedFMs into the XR ecosystem is motivated by the emerging body of work that demonstrates the successful implementation of their components (i.e., FL and M3T FedFMs).
 In particular, on one hand FL has gained traction in a variety of domains, such as mobile health \cite{wang2023applications}, Internet-of-Things (IoT) \cite{savazzi2020federated}, Industrial IoT (IIoT) \cite{nguyen2021federated}, vehicular networks \cite{elbir2022federated}, and in non-terrestrial networks \cite{han2024cooperative}.
 In XR settings, FL is particularly appealing: XR devices generate continuous streams of sensitive and personalized data (e.g., gaze trajectories, hand gestures, motion patterns), where FL can enable on-device model training while preserving user privacy.
 On the other hand, FMs and M3T FMs have emerged as transformative technologies both in XR and other domains \cite{moor2023foundation,afzal2025next,li2022novel}.
 Specifically, in XR, at the system level, early efforts from Meta Reality Labs \cite{MetaRealityLabs} and NVIDIA Omniverse \cite {NVIDIAOmniverse} demonstrate XR-focused M3T FM pipelines and simulation platforms.
 Yet all of these implementations still rely on conventional \textit{centralized} M3T FMs.
 To further provide a better understanding of the uniqueness of XR settings, Table~\ref{tab:fl_fm_xr_limitations} provides an overview of the common limitations of the existing studies on M3T FM and FL when extended to M3T FedFM model training for XR applications.

-It is worth mentioning that FedFMs and M3T FedFMs are becoming increasingly practical, as evident in other fields \cite{borazjani2025multi, du2024distributed, li2025open}, due to recent advances in resource-efficient local FM training/adaptation techniques.
+Although training challenges and stringent inference requirements, especially in XR environments, pose potential hurdles for FedFMs, recent trends suggest a promising trajectory.
+FedFMs and M3T FedFMs are becoming increasingly practical, as evident in other fields \cite{borazjani2025multi, du2024distributed, li2025open}, driven by recent advances in resource-efficient local FM training/adaptation techniques and the emergence of compact, high-efficiency models such as Google DeepMind’s Gemma 3n \cite{google}, Meta Llama 3.2 \cite{meta}, and Apple Intelligence \cite{apple}, which are specifically engineered for real-time, on-device multi-modal inference.
 Further, in the AI/ML community, there is high interest in advancing parameter-efficient training/fine-tuning techniques, such as low rank adaptation (LoRA) and adapter modules, making the operations of M3T FedFMs over resource-constrained wireless devices increasingly practical \cite{zhuang2023foundation}.